FernbirdMātātā

 Distribution and habitat

 Widely if patchily distributed in dense wetland vegetation throughout New Zealand; absent from the southern North Island (apart from Waikanae Estuary) and Canterbury.
 Locally common in dry shrubland near North Cape, tussock-covered frost flats up to 1000 m altitude in Tongariro and Kahurangi National Parks, pakihi vegetation on the West Coast, and reedbeds growing in saltmarshes in the West Coast, Otago and Southland.
 Occurs in dense kiekie on the Open Bay Islands (off Haast), and in tussock grassland and under low tree-daisy (Olearia) forest and kokomuka (Hebe elliptica) shrubland on muttonbird islands and the Snares Islands.
-Common on Great Barrier Island, formerly present on Great King Island (Three Kings Islands) and Aldermen Islands, introduced to Tiritiri Matangi Island; otherwise absent from islands off North Island, in Marlborough Sounds and in Fiordland.
+Common on Great Barrier Island, formerly present on Great King Island (Three Kings Islands) and Aldermen Islands, introduced to Tiritiri Matangi Island and Mana Island; otherwise absent from islands off North Island, in Marlborough Sounds and in Fiordland.

 Population